DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

 *   ``--burst=N``

     Set the number of packets per burst to N, where 1 <= N <= 512.
-    The default value is 16.
+    The default value is 32.
+    If set to 0, driver default is used if defined.
+Else, if driver default is not defined, default of 32 is used.

 *   ``--mbcache=N``